turingschool/front-end-curriculum/projects/module-2/game-time.md

 * [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.

-### Testing
+### CSS/Sass Style

-* [ ] Novice - There is little or no evidence of testing in this application.
-ESLint shows 10+ complaints.
+* [ ] Novice - There are several (10+) instances of duplication and one or two major bugs.
+Developers write code with unnecessary selectors or tags which do not increase clarity.
-* [ ] Advanced Beginner - Project has sporadic use of tests at multiple levels.
-The application contains numerous holes in testing and/or many features are untested.
-ESLint shows 5+ complaints.
+* [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
+There may be one to two minor bugs.
+There may be some unncessary selectors or tags.
+Application adds organization for the whole stylesheet and within rules.
-* [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
-All functionality is covered by tests.
-The application makes some use of integration testing.
-ESLint shows < 5 complaints.
+* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
+There may be some duplication (fewer than 5 instances) present.
+Comments are present to assist with organization of code.
-* [ ] Exceptional - Meets all requires of `Proficient`.
-In addition, the test suite makes use of mocks and stubs when appropriate.
-ESLint shows 0 complaints.
+* [ ] Exceptional - Meets all expectations for `Proficient`.
+The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
+There are zero instances where an instructor would recommend taking a different approach.

 ### JavaScript Style & OOP